vsajja/rotowhale/README.md

 The player_ratings.json file is generated using the following basic stages.

-Server side code can be found in the `server` directory.
-This is pseudocode and a high level overview for now.

 Stage 1: Use the MLB Stats API to get the current fantasy baseball player pool (40 man rosters) and their seasonal hitting/pitching stats

 1. MLB Stats API: `getMLBTeams()`